Mark Rylance: 2020–present

 On 8 September 2019 Rylance revealed to AlloCiné that he was cast to play Satan in the American filmmaker Terrence Malick's upcoming film The Last Planet (since renamed The Way of the Wind).
 In 2020 Rylance appeared in Aaron Sorkin's legal drama The Trial of the Chicago 7 which premiered on Netflix.
 He portrayed William Kunstler, defence counsel, co-founder of the Center for Constitutional Rights, board member of the American Civil Liberties Union, and active member of the National Lawyers Guild.
 The film received near universal praise and was nominated for six Academy Awards.

 In the 2021 American political satire and science fiction film Don't Look Up, directed by Adam McKay, Rylance portrayed Peter Isherwell, a fictional eccentric billionaire CEO of tech company BASH and top supporter of President Janie Orlean.
-Delayed by the COVID-19 pandemic, Dr Semmelweis, a new play, based on the life of Ignaz Semmelweis, written by Stephen Brown and Rylance completed an extended run at the Bristol Old Vic in January and February 2022.
+Delayed by the COVID-19 pandemic, Dr Semmelweis, a new play, based on the life of Ignaz Semmelweis, written by Stephen Brown and Rylance, completed an extended run at the Bristol Old Vic in January and February 2022.
 Rylance played the lead role of Dr Semmelweis throughout the run in Bristol.
 In 2022 Rylance appeared in The Outfit, an American crime drama thriller film directed by Graham Moore (his directorial debut), as an English tailor, or, as he prefers to be called, a "cutter", in Chicago whose main clients are a family of gangsters.
 In the same year, he appeared in the Luca Guadagnino-directed horror film Bones & All, which premiered at the 79th Venice International Film Festival on 2 September 2022, and Inland, a British drama directed by Fridtjof Ryder in his directorial debut.
 In 2023 Rylance once again took the lead role in Dr Semmelweis as it transferred to the Harold Pinter Theatre in London's West End.
-In 2024 he starred opposite J. Smith-Cameron in the West End revival of Juno and the Paycock at the Gielgud Theatre.
+For BBC television he concluded his earlier portrayal of Cromwell by taking the leading role in Wolf Hall: The Mirror and the Light (2024), the drama series adaptation of the final novel in Hilary Mantel's Tudor trilogy.
+In 2024 he also starred opposite J. Smith-Cameron in the West End revival of Juno and the Paycock at the Gielgud Theatre.
+He serves as a patron for the Bristol-based dance theatre company Impermanence, located at The Mount Without.
+He also serves as a patron of The Actor's Lounge, a part-time acting school for adults with 24 locations across the United Kingdom.